 A request was placed by the head doctors of Bushulo for a volunteer Senior Nurse to work building capacity of local nursing staff, including assisting some to reach the level needed for their Certificate of Competence.
 There are many local staff (up to 25) who have been identified as potentially benefitting from the presence of a volunteer nurse.
 The benefits will then flow to the patients and the wider community as sustainable improvements are made to the health care available.

-Palms Australia recruited Claire Michalanney, a nurse from Adelaide, to work as Senior Nurse at Bushulo Health Centre.
+Claire Michalanney, a nurse from Adelaide, commenced work as Senior Nurse at Bushulo Health Centre in September 2011.

-Bushulo Health Centre and Palms Australia believe Claire is well suited to the role; however, Palms Australia needs your assistance to cover the costs associated with sending and supporting Claire.
-Please use the donation link on the right hand side of this web-page to contribute.
+Bushulo Health Centre and Palms Australia found Claire well suited to the role.
+Claire completed her initial placement in December 2014 but has recently returned to Bushulo Health Centre to continue her work.
+If you wish to support Claire’s placement, please use the donation link on the right hand side of this web-page to contribute.

 August 10, 2012

 Even we at Palms may be guilty of this occasionally, focussing necessarily on the contributions of our volunteers.
 Each field visit, though, provides the great privilege of meeting our partners and being reminded that our volunteers are only a tiny part of a long-term development story which is driven by Africans.
 It is a terrific reminder of what Palms Australia is all about – supporting local initiative.